 Child development practitioners and researchers focus on providing better ways to foster the intellectual and emotional development of children.
 The child learning and development major focuses on the fundamental processes of child and adolescent development within the contexts of families, schools, peer groups and larger cultural surroundings.

-The child learning and development major prepares students for a wide range of careers in education, psychology, social work, family medicine, public health, family law and public policy.
+The child learning and development degree prepares students for a wide range of careers in education,psychology, social work, family medicine, public health, family law and public policy.

 The major is especially well suited for students seeking elementary teacher certification.
-Students who elect to add teacher certification will develop a strong foundation in child development and accumulate teaching skills by combining a degree in child learning and development with an elementary teacher certification.
+Students who elect to add teacher certification will develop a strong foundation in child development as well as accumulate clinical teaching skills and field experience.

 The University’s Career Center is an important resource for students pursuing their careers.
 Professional career counselors are available to help clarify career goals, provide strategies for mastering job interviews and writing professional cover letters and resumes and help students connect with campus recruiters.